pviafore/taocp/mix/programs/2.1/exercies.md

 this case CONTENTS(V) would be the contents of a link address, which is not the address itself, but rather the value pointed to it.

-3) Write an algorithm to draw a card. see draw.mixal
+3) Write an algorithm to draw a card. see `draw.mixal`

+4) Write an algorithm to place a card on bottom face down.
+See `put_on_bottom.mixal`